davidneuhaeuser/rv32im_perf_model/README.md

 2. Write the path to your desired python interpreter to `pypath`

 ### Setp 5
+There is already a collection of simple C programs contained in `perf_model/compilation/src`.
+To try them out, you can simply skip this step.

 Prepare your C project for compilation:
 1. Copy your project into `perf_model/compilation` according to its given structure.
 2. Add the following lines at the top of your `main` or equivalent (replace names accordingly), right below any includes: